 9. Charge Up

-Always take your mobile phone and ensure it is full charged before leaving for your run.
+Always take your mobile phone with you and ensure it is fully charged before leaving for your run.
+You can also take a small power bank with you for emergencies.